sardonicism-04/TheReposterminator/README.md

 1. Install **Python3.9** or above, as it is required to run the bot at all.

+    *At this point, I would highly recommend creating a `venv` to do all of your work in, as it will help avoid pollution of your system's global package space.*

 2. Install the bot's dependencies, that is, `pip install -Ur requirements.txt`

 3. Have a database set up, and with the `psql` tool, run: